Fesaa/EHB/BA2/Backend-Web/Project1/HoloLand/README.md

 Stuff that I've put off to work on other functionality
 - Creating new roles from the admin panel
 - Punish users & list punishments
+- Add featured switch on threads edit
+- Add change date on threads (for ordering featured page)
+- Make forums have a weight for ordering on the forums page

 # Known issues
 These are issues that I found while playing around, and hadn't have time to fix them then